At the Immigrant's Table

 NOTE: All soup photos in this post are by my talented friend Sarah Carson.

-The first time I saw Mladen was in a second year philosophy class.
+The first time I saw Mladen was in a second-year philosophy class.
 He looked a lot like my high school sweetheart, so he immediately caught my eye.
-He sat in the back of the class, his long blond hair pulled back into a bun, and a big, ragged hoodie pulled over his head.
-He sat mostly quiet for the first few classes, his cheek pressed into his palm, his whole body contorted forward, listening intently to our teacher’s haphazard monologues.
+Sitting in the back of the class, his long blond hair pulled back into a bun, and a big, ragged hoodie pulled over his head.
+He sat mostly quiet for the first few classes, his cheek pressed into his palm, his whole body contorted forward, listening intently to our teacher's haphazard monologues.
 After class, he would talk to another classmate in hushed tones, erupting in a big, unstoppable laugh once in a while.
 But he mostly kept quiet for a while.
-Then he started talking in class, and I knew we’d become fast friends.
+Then he started talking in class, and I knew we'd become fast friends.

 It wasn't just the accent that marked him as a kindred spirit, though I definitely noticed that.
 It was his entire demeanour - his wild gesticulations, his impassioned speeches, the arguments that seemed to arise out of thin air.
 Mladen seemed to consider everything worth fighting for, every hill the one to die on.
 In many others, those traits would have seemed annoying.
 But Mladen had an uncanny ability to convince you of whatever he wanted, before you even realized you had an opinion to the contrary.
 For a homesick immigrant, he embodied the Slavic culture and mannerisms of my youth.
 I was intrigued, but did not know how to start up a friendship, let alone a conversation.